 Leaving the ED- Our team will recommend whether you will be discharge home, kept as a hospitalized patient, or transferred to another hospital.
 You will be kept informed of our recommendations.

-Visitors- We generally welcome up to (2) visitors per bedside in the main ED and one (1) in the Fast Track area.
+Visitors- We generally welcome up to (2) visitors per bedside in the main ED and one (1) in the Minor Acute Care area.
 Children under the age of 17 must be accompanied by an adult guardian.
 There are times when we will change visitation, we ask that you cooperate with staff as it they are considering the safety of all when we must deviate from our traditional visitation.

 THANK YOU FOR CHOOSING ST. LUKE'S CORNWALL HOSPITAL